 King Conservation District Rates and Charges Renewal

 The current King Conservation District (KCD) program of work, and supporting rate structure will expire in December of 2019.
 KCD has spent the last year working with stakeholders to develop a new proposed plan of work and supporting system of rates and charges.
 The proposed program of work has been developed in collaboration with landowners and program participants, partner organizations, cities, and community leaders, as well as the KCD Advisory Committee.
-If you would like to learn more about the proposed program of work and supporting rate structure follow the link below.
+If you would like to learn more about the proposed program of work and supporting rate structure follow the links below.

 Rates and Charges Information